bloombloombloom/Bloom/src/TargetController/README.md

 TargetController, are still valid at the time the TargetController services the command.
 If the TargetController encounters a dangling reference, undefined behaviour will occur.
 See the "master target descriptor" for more.

-#### Thread-safe access of the target descriptor - the master target descriptor object
+#### Thread-safe access of the target descriptor - the "managed target descriptor object"

-The "master" target descriptor object is simply an instance of the top-level `TargetDescriptor` struct, owned and managed by the TargetController.
-The TargetController will return a const reference of the master target descriptor when servicing the `GetTargetDescriptor` command.
+The "managed target descriptor object" is simply an instance of the top-level `TargetDescriptor` struct, owned and managed by the TargetController.
+The TargetController will return a const reference of the managed target descriptor when servicing the `GetTargetDescriptor` command.

-The TargetController will never modify the master target descriptor after creation.
+The TargetController will never modify the managed target descriptor after creation.
 There are no mutable members in any of the target descriptor structs.
 This means we can access a const reference of the descriptor, from any thread within Bloom, assuming the thread does not outlive the TargetController.

-Because the master target descriptor is owned by the TargetController, it, along with any of its contained objects, can be passed safely to the TargetController, in any TargetController command.
+Because the managed target descriptor is owned by the TargetController, it, along with any of its contained objects, can be passed safely to the TargetController, in any TargetController command.

-Both the debug server and Insight GUI components hold a const reference of the master target descriptor, allowing them to access target information freely.
+Both the debug server and Insight GUI components hold a const reference of the managed target descriptor, allowing them to access target information freely.

-Do **not** mutate the master target descriptor (via `const_cast` or by any other means).
+Do **not** mutate the managed target descriptor (via `const_cast` or by any other means).
 Ever.

 ### Target state observation